New Requirements for 501(c)(3) Hospitals Under the Affordable Care Act

 Requirements Related to Financial Assistance and Emergency Medical Care

-On June 22, 2012, the Service issued proposed regulations which provide information on the requirements for charitable hospitals relating to financial assistance and emergency medical care policies, charges for emergency or medically necessary care provided to individuals eligible for financial assistance, and billing and collections.
+The IRS issued proposed regulations, which were published on June 26, 2012.
+These regulations provide information on the requirements for charitable hospitals relating to financial assistance and emergency medical care policies, charges for emergency or medically necessary care provided to individuals eligible for financial assistance, and billing and collections.
 A public hearing on these proposed regulations was held on December 5, 2012.

 Notice 2011-52, addresses the CHNA requirements.
 Hospital organizations may continue to rely on the guidance provided in Notice 2011-52 for CHNAs conducted and implementation strategies adopted up to 6 months after April 5, 2013.